 Gongguan Night Market

-For locals, Gongguan is a favourite.
+Gongguan is a favourite for locals.
 It’s not only one of the city’s biggest night markets, but one of the trendiest.
 Like Shida to the northwest, Gongguan Night Market attracts a younger crowd.
-National Taiwan University is within a stone’s throw of the food haven.
+National Taiwan University is within a stone’s throw of this food haven.

-As many of the patrons are Taipei’s trend-setters, the food is less traditional than elsewhere.
-Among the vendors, you’ll find plenty international flavours interspersed with Taiwanese.
-Southeast Asian is particularly popular in Gongguan.
+As many patrons are Taipei’s trendsetters, the food is less traditional than elsewhere.
+Among the vendors, you’ll find plenty of international flavours interspersed with Taiwanese.
+Southeast Asian cuisine is particularly popular in Gongguan.
 The market’s also a fantastic place to taste Cantonese-style roasted duck and scallion pancakes.

 Getting there: Take the MRT to Gongguan Station.
 The market is just south of Exit 1.